 Some photo additions to my Bird Photography pages after a day at Bear River Migratory Bird Refuge in Utah (June 2014)

-No presentations or workshops are currently scheduled, due to a heavy school load this year.
+No presentations or workshops are currently scheduled, since my energies will be going to starting off a new teaching job this year.

 Washington Weather Forecast for Climbers

 My friends Luca and Ephrat have created a wonderful mountain weather matrix which shows the 5-day NOAA point forecast for various locations in the US.
 As they are Californians, they mostly have CA locations, HERE.
 Since I cannot run .php on googlesites, they have generously created a PNW-oriented version HERE, for which I provided the data points for various climbing locations in Washington.
 This is very handy for seeing multiple weather forecasts all at once to help choose the weekend climbing destination.
 Gone are the days of obsessive refreshing of a slew of NOAA point forecast tabs!

 Here's a quick link to my page on night photography, which gives lots of photos as well as a technical discussion on the physics of night photography.

 This is one of my first articles - titled Following in my Parents' Bootracks, published in the 2005-6 Stanford Alpine Club Journal.
 It is about a few of my climbs during the Summer 2006 that paralleled climbs my parents had done over 25 years previous.